-The Latest: The largest of Pluto's five moons, Charon, was discovered 40 years ago in June 1978 by James Christy and Robert Harrington at the U.S. Naval Observatory in Flagstaff, Arizona―only about six miles from where Pluto itself was discovered at Lowell Observatory.
+The largest of Pluto's five moons, Charon, was discovered in June 1978 by James Christy and Robert Harrington at the U.S. Naval Observatory in Flagstaff, Arizona – about six miles from where Pluto was discovered at the Lowell Observatory.
 They weren't even looking for moons.
 They were trying to refine Pluto's orbit around the Sun.

-Charon was discovered in 1978 when sharp-eyed astronomer James Christy noticed images of Pluto were strangely elongated.
+Charon was discovered in 1978 when astronomer James Christy noticed images of Pluto were strangely elongated.
 The blob seemed to move around Pluto.
-The direction of elongation cycled back and forth over 6.39 days―Pluto's rotation period.
+The direction of elongation cycled back and forth over 6.39 days – Pluto's rotation period.
 Searching through their archives of Pluto images taken years before, Christy found more cases where Pluto appeared elongated.
 Additional images confirmed he had discovered the first known moon of Pluto.

 Charon is almost half the size of Pluto.
-The little moon is so big that Pluto and Charon are sometimes referred to as a double dwarf planet system.
-The distance between them is 19,640 km (12,200 miles).
+The moon is so big that Pluto and Charon are sometimes referred to as a double dwarf planet system.
+The distance between them is 12,200 miles (19,640 km).

-The Hubble Space Telescope photographed Pluto and Charon in 1994 when Pluto was about 30 AU from Earth.
-These photos showed that Charon is more neutral grey than Pluto (which has a red tinge), indicating that they have different surface compositions and structure.
+The Hubble Space Telescope photographed Pluto and Charon in 1994 when Pluto was about 30 Astronomical Units (AU) from Earth.
+(One AU is the distance from the Sun to Earth's orbit, which is about 93 million miles, or 150 million kilometers).
+These photos showed that Charon is more neutral grey than Pluto (which has a red tinge), indicating that they have different surface compositions and structures.

 Charon's orbit around Pluto takes 6.4 Earth days, and one Pluto rotation (a Pluto day) takes 6.4 Earth days.
-Charon neither rises nor sets, but hovers over the same spot on Pluto's surface, and the same side of Charon always faces Pluto―this is called tidal locking.
+Charon neither rises nor sets, but hovers over the same spot on Pluto's surface, and the same side of Charon always faces Pluto – this is called tidal locking.
 Compared with most of the planets and moons, the Pluto-Charon system is tipped on its side, like Uranus.
-Pluto's rotation is retrograde: it rotates backwards, from east to west (Uranus and Venus also have retrograde rotations).
+Pluto's rotation is retrograde: it rotates backward, from east to west (Uranus and Venus also have retrograde rotations).

 How Charon got its Name